RaoNagaraj/es6/README.md

 ## Promises

+## ES7 / ES2016

 ## Contributions

 Contributions in the form of code samples and syntax are welcome - if you spot errors in example code or feel you have a better use case for a given feature issue a pull request.
+Typos and formatting requests will also be considered.